Ontotext-AD/recommend-pub-docs/_v2_0_0-docs/popular-content-recommendations.md

 `/recommend/popular` has the following query parameters:

 - `count` (optional, default = 10) - maximum number of articles to return;
-- `sort` (optional, default = rel) - sorting method, valid arguments are "pop"(popularity), "rel"(relevancy) and "date";
+- `sort` (optional, default = rel) - sorting method, valid arguments are "pop" (popularity), "rel" (relevancy) and "date";
-- `recency` (optional, default = <empty>) - limits the age of the articles returned by the recommendation.
-The supported values for recency are integers representing the maximum number of days to do back and ISO-formatted date-time, representing the point after which the events are processed.
-For example, recency=5 will only return articles newer than five days ago.
+- `recency` (optional, default = `<empty>`) - limits the age of the articles returned by the recommendation.
+The supported values for recency are integers representing the maximum number of days to go back and ISO-formatted date-time representing the point after which the events are processed.
+For example, `recency=5` will only return articles newer than five days ago.
 If omitted, no age filter is applied.